unicode-org/message-format-wg/spec/formatting.md

    simple and minimal, and avoid introducing potential security vulnerabilities.

-   Implementations MAY expose _options_ in an implementation-defined _namespace_ in addition to or superceding those found in the default registry.
+   Implementations MAY expose _options_ in an implementation-defined _namespace_ in addition to or superseding those found in the default registry.

    An implementation MAY define its own functions.
    An implementation MAY allow custom functions to be defined by users.